 Calories: 715 Protein: 42g Carbohydrates: 62g Total Fat: 32g

-Save to Pins Enjoy piping hot for the best texture, and store any leftovers refrigerated for a quick, delicious meal the next day.
+Enjoy piping hot for the best texture, and store any leftovers refrigerated for a quick, delicious meal the next day.

 Questions & Answers